Sikindhar/SRS-Email-Automation/README.md

 - Generates SRS documents in markdown or PDF format
 - Configurable email filters and triggers
 - Logs activity and errors for auditing
+- The Project is now deployed as a service now
 ## Installation

 1. Clone the repository: